Team

 I am an Accredited Member of the BACP, demonstrating high professional standards and a commitment to providing safe, ethical, and effective therapy.
 I am also qualified to support other counsellors and professionals in their practice as a Clinical Supervisor.

-I now practice as an Integrative Counsellor and Psychotherapist; this means that I use various therapeutic approaches to suit a wide range of client needs.
+I now practice as an Integrative Counsellor and Psychotherapist; this means that I use various therapeutic approaches to suit a wide range of client needs through talking therapy, EMDR and family therapy.
 Regardless of the approach that I am using, I pride myself on fostering therapeutic relationships that feel safe, compassionate and empowering.

 Outside of work, I am Mum to 2 young boys, so you are most likely to find me in trainers, on the go, at the park, play-centre or football field!
 Becoming a Mum to boys means that I am both personally and professionally invested in promoting the importance of male mental health; it’s never too early for little boys to know that they have feelings too.

-Working with Thriving Young Minds provides me with the amazing opportunity to work with children, young people and their families to promote positive conversations about mental health, heal from trauma and pain and to recognise and celebrate individual resilience and strength.
+Managing Thriving Young Minds provides me with the amazing opportunity to work with children, young people and their families to promote positive conversations about mental health, heal from trauma and emotional distress and to recognise and celebrate individual resilience and strength.

 Specialist area: Bereavement